-Born in 1962, Ibadan, Nigeria, Otedola came into a wealthy family where his father, Sir Michael Otedola was the former Lagos State Governor in the military regime.
+Born in 1962, in Ibadan, Nigeria, Otedola came into a wealthy family where his father, Sir Michael Otedola was the former Lagos State Governor in the military regime.

 Femi Otedola is a stylish Nigerian billionaire, oil magnate, and philanthropist.

 He’s the Chairman of Forte Oil formerly known as African Petroleum.

-Forte Oil is one of the largest distributor of petroleum products in Nigeria.
+Forte Oil is one of the largest distributors of petroleum products in Nigeria.

 He is also the owner of Zenon oil – a petroleum products marketing and distribution company founded in 2003.

 He is an investor mogul with a number of companies under him.

 Otedola was a one-time chairman of Transcorp Hilton Hotel Abuja which is a member of the famous Transcorp conglomerate with interests in real estate and banking.